gilzoide/godot-lua-pluginscript/blog/1-design-en.md

 In Lua, this information will be stored in Lua tables indexed by the scripts' path.

-When initializing a script, its source code will be loaded in the VM, resulting in a function that will have its environment patched with a newly created table, then run.
+When initializing a script, its source code will be loaded and executed.
-Using the manifest table as script environment makes scripts look more similar to GDScript.
+Scripts must return a table, which defines the class metadata.

-Functions declared in the manifest are registered as class methods and other variables are declared as properties.
+Functions declared in the table are registered as class methods and other variables are declared as properties or signals.
-Notice that local (`local var = value`) values are not registered in script manifests.
-The same is true for values stored in the global table (`_G.var = value`).

 Script finalization will destroy the manifest table.